 - Don’t touch your face.
 When you touch something and pick up germs, touching your eyes, mouth or nose with your hands can spread the germs and cause illness.
 In fact, that’s one of the most common ways for germs to enter the body.

 - Try to stay away from sick people.
 We know: This isn’t always possible.
 But, if you can, steer clear of people who are sick.
 If you can’t, use sanitizing wipes on commonly touched areas (like doorknobs, phones and light switches) and wash your hands often.
 If you’re the one who’s sick, stay home.

 Already under the weather?
-A doctor can diagnose the cause of your symptoms and offer help to ease them.
 Find a doctor here.